-The project has been divided into three phases.
+The project has been divided into four phases.
 Phase I began with Merlin’s personal review of each slide, selecting for quality and importance and updating for taxonomic changes.
 Since he began his collection the number of recognized species has grown from fewer than 850 to nearly 1,400.
 Taxonomists have divided some into six or more, and others have been synonymized, creating a major challenge just to ensure correct identifications!
-As of January 2018, Phase I of the project (sorting, scanning, and keywording was approximately 75% complete) and was finished on schedule by late 2018.
-This was the most urgent part due to the age of the slides and the need to end deterioration.
+As of January 2018, Phase I of the project (sorting, digital scanning, and keywording was approximately 75% complete) and was finished on schedule by late 2018 and funded by grants and donations.
+This was the most urgent part due to the age of the slides and was critical to long-term access and protection.

-Currently Merlin and MTBC staff also add 2,000 to 3,000 new photos and a growing number of videos annually.
-Teresa additionally shares both scans and new images through social media (Instagram, Facebook and Twitter).
-Selections of the best and most likely to be requested images are periodically added to our website.
+Currently Merlin and MTBC staff shares both scans and new images through social media.
+Selections of the best and most likely to be requested images are periodically added to our website for public use.
 The remainder will be held in reserve, available on special request.

 The entire digitized Merlin Tuttle Bat Collection is bequeathed permanently to MTBC, with specified conditions for management and for succession if needed.
 The plan is for MTBC, led by Dr. Tuttle, to develop an endowed bat education center in Austin where his unsurpassed bat documentation can provide a firm foundation for exemplary education while documenting the many benefits of living in harmony with nature, even with traditionally feared bats.